coins/bitcoin-scripts/op_rotate.md

 		#
-		# Compute div_rem of the value divided by 8
-		# it puts both the quotient and the remainder on the stack.
+		# Simultaneous integer division and modulus
 		#
+		# Computes div_rem of the value divided by 8 == 2^3
+		# It puts both the quotient and the remainder on the stack
+		#

 		# We compute the result with the help of a "hint"
 		# provided by the unlocking script.
 		# We expect the hint to be hint == value // 8
-		# and the following verifies that it is acutally correct.
+		# and the following verifies that it is acutally correct:

 		# Copy the hint and multiply it by 8
 		OP_DUP
 		OP_DUP OP_ADD  OP_DUP OP_ADD  OP_DUP OP_ADD

-		# Subtract it from the value and ensure
+		# Subtract that from the original value and ensure
 		# the remainder is a number in [0,1,2,...,7]
 		OP_ROT
 		OP_SWAP